Kubzelll/Memz-Recreated/README.md

 You can also see how i recreated some memz payloads in python

 ## Installation
-Go to releases to download exe and py files
+Go to releases to download exe and py files.
 You don't need to install libraries if u want to use .exe file.